Château de Saint-Germain-en-Laye: 16th–18th centuries

 The Château is at the centre of the town of Saint-Germain-en-Laye, close by its RER A railway station.

 Louis XIV turned the château over to King James II of England after his exile from Britain in the Glorious Revolution of 1688.
 King James lived in the château for thirteen years, and his daughter Louise-Marie Stuart was born in exile here in 1692.
 King James lies buried in the nearby Church of Saint-Germain; his wife Mary of Modena remained at the château until her death in 1718.
 Their son James left the château in 1716, ultimately settling in Rome.
 Many Jacobites—supporters of the exiled Stuarts—remained at the château until the French Revolution, leaving in 1793.
 The Jacobites often consisted of former members of the Jacobite court, and the apartments left empty in the château by the Jacobite court pensioners upon their death, were often passed down to their widows and children by the caretaker of the château, Adrien Maurice de Noailles, 3rd Duke of Noailles.
 The Jacobite colony at Saint-Germain was still dominant in the 1750s, when they were however treated with increasing hostility.
 After the death of the Duke of Noailles in 1766, who had been responsible for the continuing Jacobite dominance because of his preference to give rooms to Jacobites, the British dominance quickly decreased and more French inhabitants were given lodgings in the château: the last member of the Stuart court was Theresa O'Connel, who died in 1778.
 The last descendants of the British Jacobites, by then mostly bearing French names, were evicted when the building was confiscated by the government during the French revolution in 1793.

 19th–21st centuries

 In the 19th century, Napoleon I established his cavalry officers' training school here.
 Napoleon III initiated restoration of the castle by Eugène Millet, starting in 1862.
 It became the Musée des Antiquités Nationales (National Museum of Antiquities) in 1867, displaying the archeological objects of France.
 Auguste Lafollye took over responsibility for the restoration on Millet's death in 1879, continuing until 1889.
 His goal, and that of his successor Honoré Daumet, was to restore the French Renaissance style of Francis I.

 On September 10, 1919 the Treaty of Saint-Germain-en-Laye, ending hostilities between the Allies of World War I and Austria, was signed at the château.

 During the German occupation (1940–44), the château served as the headquarters of the German Army in France.

 The museum was renamed the Musée d'Archéologie Nationale in 2005.
-Its collections include finds from Paleolithic to Merovingian times.
+Its collections include finds from the Paleolithic to theMerovingian periods.